 Perform risk analysis designed to calibrate risk by increasing revenue and minimizing costs according to market conditions

 Make refinancing decisions on a hotel property designed to reduce debt cost and to free up equity for more productive investments

-Professor, The Hotel School, Cornell SC Johnson College of Business
+Professor, Nolan School of Hotel Administration, Cornell SC Johnson College of Business

 Jan A. deRoos is the HVS Professor of Hotel Finance and Real Estate at the Cornell SC Johnson College of Business.
 He has devoted his career to teaching and research related to hospitality real estate, with a focus on the valuation, financing, development, and control of lodging, timeshare, and restaurant assets.

-DeRoos has developed two online executive education programs for real estate professionals; one with a broad real estate industry perspective and a second that focuses on lodging.
+Professor deRoos has developed two online executive education programs for real estate professionals: one with a broad real estate industry perspective and a second that focuses on lodging.
 He co-developed a free web-based tool, the Hotel Valuation Software, with Stephen Rushmore of HVS International.
 His book on hotel management agreements, co-authored with the late James Eyster, is the seminal academic publication on the topic.